SAP-samples/btp-msteams-s4-suppliercollab/README.md

 ![plot](./images/Architecture_PL.png)

-Please look for detailed documentation in the tutorials folder - [Azure-Private-Cloud-PrivateLink](./tutorial/Private-Link-Service/README.md) in case you want to setup as per this architecture.
+Please look for detailed documentation in the tutorials folder - [Azure-Private-Cloud-PrivateLink](./tutorial/Private-Link-Service/README.md) in case you want to set up as per this architecture.
 You will also need to perform all the steps mentioned in the Implementation Section.
 Note: Principal propagation configurations should be set up, which is not optional.
 We will be updating the codebase to support Basic Authentication for testing purposes; however, this is not recommended.

 # Requirements

 Below are the technical prerequistics for a successful Microsoft Teams - SAP S/4HANA integration.
 Primarily, we will need SAP S/4HANA configured for Purchase Orders, SAP Business Technology Platform and Microsoft Azure.
-Below is the list of configurations and services required to implement the end-to-end business flow.
+Below is the list of services required to implement the end-to-end business scenario.

 **SAP S/4HANA On-Premise**
-- 2 business users ( 1st  for the requestor, 2nd for the approver)
+- 2 business users ( 1st  for the requester, 2nd for the approver)

 **SAP Business Technology Platform Services**
 - Cloud Foundry Subaccount